BrentMercer/frontend-nanodegree-arcade-game/README.md

 How to run game
 ----------
-Click on index.html or visit my GitHub page (http://<username>.github.io/<repository> - gh-pages) and enjoy the app
+Click on index.html and enjoy the app

 Contribute